 Growth rates of ocean quahog (and thus potentially recovery from abrasion impacts) also vary with location, temperature, and food supply (Tyler-Walters and Sabatini, 2017).
 It should be noted that ocean quahog is a very slow-growing organism even when growth rates are at the higher end of the spectrum (average 1.5 mm per year; Cargnelli et al. (1999).
 The age dynamics of a population of ocean quahog may affect their sensitivity to bottom towed gear, as shell strength and burial depth in the sediment varies with age.
-Some studies suggest larger, older individuals to be more susceptible to damage due to a comparatively lower ratio of shell thickness to shell size than juveniles (Rumohr and Krost, 1991).
-Whereas other studies suggest the shells of older individuals to typically be thicker and therefore provide a higher level of protection (Hawkins and Angus, 1986).
+Some otter trawl studies suggest larger, older individuals to be more susceptible to damage due to a comparatively lower ratio of shell thickness to shell size than juveniles (Rumohr and Krost, 1991).
+Whereas beam trawl studies suggest the shells of older individuals to typically be thicker and provide a higher level of protection (Hawkins and Angus, 1986), whilst the shells of juveniles are thinner and weaker (Klein and Witbaard, 1993).
+However, the different outcomes of these studies may not be because of the gear used but due to differences in sampling methods between studies, notably the use of a dredge to collect benthic fauna samples behind otter boards (Rumohr and Krost, 1991).